 - Keep you updated as legal action proceeds

 Sokolove Law Works For You

-Keep in mind, each case is different.
+Victims of lung cancer from asbestos win an average of $100,000 for their cases.
+However, each case is different.
 We cannot guarantee how much compensation (if any) you may receive in your case.